nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/migration-to-2.md

 One unfortunate side-effect of this is that the normal BCL handling - using the patterns specified by the BCL - gives ambiguous values.
 For example, `new LocalDate(-50, 1, 1).ToString()` will return something like "01 January 0051" instead of the previous "01 January -0050".
-Users whose applications are likely to encounter dates before 1CE should consider using custom format patterns with the `u` specifier instead of `y`.
+Users whose applications are likely to encounter dates before 1 CE should consider using custom format patterns with the `u` specifier instead of `y`.

 Noda Time's ISO-8601 pattern handling will provide the same text values as before, as the patterns have been updated to use `u`.
 This includes the patterns used in `NodaTime.Serialization.JsonNet`.